bheisler/blog-hugo-source/content/post/recipe-manager-part-2-druid-experience-report.md

 and not bother to customize things so much.

-As I'm developing this code and writing this series, I find that I still have things to say, so stay tuned for the next post next Sunday.
+As I'm developing this code and writing this series, I find that I still have things to say, so stay tuned for the [next post] next Sunday.
 Right now I'm thinking it will be about parsing user input and how hard it is to do it right.

+[next post]: /post/recipe-manager-part-3-parsing-and-more-druid/